 - Explore connections, collaborators, related work and more

 MA Medieval History and English Literature (St Andrews), MA Medieval Studies (York), PGDip Archival Administration (Aberystwyth), PhD History (York)

-Victoria Hoyle is Lecturer in Public History and Director of the Institute for the Public Understanding of the Past (IPUP) [link to IPUP].
+Victoria Hoyle is Senior Lecturer in Public History and Director of the Institute for the Public Understanding of the Past (IPUP).
 She is also a historian of 20th- and 21st-century health and social care, specialising in participatory research, the co-production of historical knowledge, and working with communities of lived experience.
 Victoria originally joined the Department as a postdoctoral Research Associate on AboutFace, a UKRI-funded project on the emotional and cultural history of face transplants, in October 2019.